 Louis County.
 It's open every day but Monday in the summer, and on weekends in the spring and fall.
 Summer weekend mornings are the busiest time to visit.
 For shorter lines and smaller crowds, plan your trip on a weekday afternoon.

-Spring: April 15-23 (Saturday and Sunday only)
+Spring: April 14-22 (Saturday and Sunday only)

-Summer: April 25-August 27 (daily except Monday)
+Summer: April 24-August 26 (daily except Monday)

-Fall: September 1-October 29 (Friday, Saturday, and Sunday)
+Fall: August 31-November 4 (Friday, Saturday, and Sunday)

 The entrance to the farm opens at 9 a.m. and closes at 3:30 p.m.
 The farm itself remains open for 90 more minutes after the entrance closes.
 There are extended hours on Fridays until 8 p.m. from May 25 to August 24.
 You can expect to spend at least two to three hours here, with all of the fun attractions to see.

 Taking the Tram

-Once you arrive at Grant's Farm, you'll follow the path from the parking lot, across a covered bridge, and to the Tram Station.
+Once you arrive at Grant's Farm, you'll follow the path from the parking lot, across a covered bridge, to the Tram Station.
 Everyone rides the tram to get to the heart of the farm.
 The narrated ride takes about 15 minutes and passes by many of the animal habitats.
 Along the way, you'll see deer, bison, zebra, and more.

 The tram drops off near the gift shop.
 When you are ready to leave, the tram pick-up location is outside the Bauernhof.